ffund/ml-notebooks/notebooks/1-print-colab.md

 ## Step 4: Select notebook and convert to PDF

 In *both* of the following cells, change the name "Untitled" to whatever your notebook is named.
-Then, run the cell.
+Then, run the cells.

 :::